thumulakaru/Unit-3--repo/Readme.md

-# Unit 2: A Distributed Weather Station for ISAK
+# Unit 3: A journal for math equations

 ## Criteria A: Planning